Visit Kaya Korean Restaurant in Makati for Tried and Tested Bibimbap

-One of these is Kaya, a Korean casual dining restaurant in Makati.
-Kaya Korean Restaurant opened in 1993 and has branched out to six other locations to offer authentic Korean food to everyone.
+One of these is Kaya Korean Restaurant, a Korean casual dining restaurant in Makati.
+Kaya Korean Restaurant opened in 1993 and has branched out to seven other locations throughout Metro Manila, offering authentic Korean food to everyone.

-Known for their Kalbi Jim (Korean short ribs), Haemul Pajeon 9Seafood Pancake, and Bibimbap, Kaya Korean Restaurant takes pride in being the favorite go-to dining place of many golfers coming from Manila Golf and Country Club during weekends.
+Known for its Kalbi Jim (Korean short ribs), Haemul Pajeon (Seafood pancake), and Bibimbap (Korean mixed rice with toppings), Kaya Korean Restaurant takes pride in being the favorite go-to dining place of many golfers coming from Manila Golf and Country Club during weekends.